patrickboateng/geolysis/README.md

 # geolab

-`geolab` is an open-source software for geotechnical engineering analysis and modelling.
+`geolab` is an open-source software for geotechnical engineering analysis and modeling.

 <p align="center">
     <a href="https://pypi.org/user/Pato546/">